 To opt out of data sharing and email marketing write us at:

 or by calling us toll-free at 800-847-4836.
 We are available to answer calls between the hours of 7 a.m. and 6 p.m., Central time Monday – Friday.

 You also have the ability to update your preferences online.
 To change your data sharing and email marketing preferences via Thrivent.com:

-- Click "Submit" to save your changes.
+- Click "Continue" to save your changes.
 Your new preference is now stored.